 In addition to the theater, the Hall of Fame’s second floor features some of the most amazing items in the collection.

 This starts with a quite interesting area that highlights the early history of baseball, specifically from the 1870s on.
 I really enjoyed learning about the foundations of what would become baseball, including the many different and unique rules that were implemented in various places throughout the country.

-Moving from here, the museum transitions into a large room with some of their most amazing pieces.
+Moving from here, the museum transitions into a large room with some of its most amazing pieces.
 In this area, you’ll find displays about many prominent Hall of Famers, including the lockers and personal effects of legendary players such as Babe Ruth, Lou Gherig, Honus Wagner, and Stan Musial.

 Not surprisingly, Babe Ruth is given probably the largest single area in the museum (though the Hank Aaron area on the third floor is close).
 The Ruth nook offers a ton of information about his life and career, including many photos and even some audio and video.